eugene12345678/Phase-3-Project/README.md

 ```bash
 python cli.py
 ```

 2. **Interacting with the CLI**

-The application provides a command-line interface (CLI) for interacting with the system.
-You can choose options such as:
+Once the application is running, you will be presented with a menu of options.
+You can select an option by entering the corresponding number.
+Below are the functionalities you can access:

-- Add a new customer
+1. **Add Customer:** Enter the name of a new customer to add them to the system.
-- Add a new movie
+2. **Add Movie:** Enter the title and genres of a new movie to add it to the inventory.
-- Rent a movie
+3. **Add Genre:** Specify a new genre to categorize movies.
-- Return a movie
+4. **Rent Movie:** Rent a movie by entering the customer ID and movie ID.
-- Reserve a movie
+5. **Return Movie:** Return a rented movie using the customer ID and movie ID.
-- View rental and reservation history
+6. **Search Movies:** Search for movies based on title or genre, with filters for availability.
-Follow the prompts in the terminal to perform these actions.
+7. **Exit:** Close the application.

 ### Example Commands
 - **Add a Customer**